Beard oil: Ingredients

 that are used to address specific beard problems such as itching, sensitive skin or dryness by going straight to the follicle in a similar fashion to hair conditioner.

-Beard oil is usually scented (though unscented versions are available) using a variety of natural and artificial, typically masculine, scents ranging from sweet to bitter and can be used to substitute cologne or aftershave.
+Beard oil is usually scented, though unscented versions are available.
+A variety of natural and artificial events, typically masculine, scents ranging from sweet to bitter and can be used to substitute cologne or aftershave.

 Benefits

 Beard oil acts as a moisturizer that goes straight to the hair follicle and restricts hair from growing brittle, especially in cold, windy environments as these weather conditions cause the natural moisture of the beard area to wick.
 Hydration around this area helps prevent flaking, dandruff and skin dryness.
 Some brands of beard oil may contain added vitamins or nutrients such as tocotrienols, or more commonly known, vitamin E. This moisturization prevents general itchiness and irritation of the skin under the beard.

 Beard oil also works below the surface of the skin by working as a grooming tool, making the beard itself more manageable, neat and smooth.

 Beard oil also improves the way a beard looks by giving it a slight shine.
 This makes a beard look healthier as well.